4D seismic together with reservoir simulation results are a powerful tool in optimizing production over the life of an oilfield.

 The comparisons between new and old surveys are especially paramount, as they can expose anomalies that are the root cause of disconnects between the simulation and the production data.
 Such comparisons could reveal deviations in the form of high-pressure disturbances or water injection issues in the upper parts of a reservoir, which are not reflected in the associated predictive reservoir models.

 CoViz 4D can be used to expose unforeseen challenges, such as a pressure dip stemming from a gas breakout—all revealed by analysis of the time-lapse seismic response.
 With all of this evidence gathered, a team can conclude, for example, that injector perforations in upper sands underwent a blockage, causing water injection complications in lower zones and unexpectedly higher water rates in the upper zone.
-With the ability to integrate and analyze data in CoViz 4D, asset teams can implement the necessary adjustments and optimize oilfield production.
+With the ability to integrate and analyze data in CoViz 4D, asset teams can implement the necessary adjustments and opens in a new windowoptimize oilfield production

 Complex Reservoir Characterization with CoViz 4D